 - Do not mix ammonia and bleach.
 This combination creates a toxic and lethal gas.

-When considering sealing, remember that sealing the stone does not make the stone stain proof, it makes it more resistant to staining.
+- When considering sealing, remember that sealing the stone does not make the stone stain proof, it makes it more

-Consult with your supplier or sealing manufacturer specific to the type of sealer and frequency of use recommended.
+- Consult with your supplier or sealing manufacturer specific to the type of sealer and frequency of use

 If you need more advice or more information contact us for further assistance.

 Note: Above instructions are for reference purposes only.